worthingtonse/client-prompts/CONTEXT/commands-essential.md

 8 | Locker Services | Services that place and retrieve tokens from "RAIDA Lockers."
 9 | Money Changing | Breaks 100s into 10s or joins 10s to make 100s.
 Works with all monetary denominations.

-## COMMAND CODES
+## ESSENTIAL COMMAND CODES
 Each Command Group has its own command code.
 However, in an attempt to make things less confusing, each command has a seperate command number.
-This will work until we have more than 255 commands.
+This will work until we have more than 255 commands.  `

 Group ID | Group Name | Command Code (Decimal) | Command | Description
 ---|--- | --- | --- |---
 0 | Status |00 |  echo | Sends a request for a response.